lemezohaib/Changelogs/awaken.md

 Force device to treat 170M as sRGB in SF
 Disable redir_party_num
 ViLTE should work now?
+Fixed an issue with wi-fi
-Fix Netflix HDR
+Fixed Netflix HDR
 Added toggle to disable ripple effect
-Fix ripple animation for sfps
+Fixed ripple animation for sfps
-Fix system ui crash when unlocking the device with sfps Tons of other misc. changes
+Fixed system ui crash when unlocking the device with sfps Enabled battery health
+Tons of other misc. changes

 ### Notes:
+• Kernel comes with built in su support.
 • Use latest recovery (https://t.me/RedmiNote10ProChannel/1254)
 • Use latest MIUI 13.x firmware for your region